aayushidwivedi01/DatalakeManagementSystem/frontend/README.md

-# dlms_little_bobby_tables
+# dlms_little_bobby_tables Front end
-This is a private repository for the Data Lake Management System project for CIS 550.
+This is a sub folder for the Data Lake Management System project front end for CIS 550.

 Team -